 So I shall be photographed by my green door as long as the green door is in my life.

-I also get great light in front of my house where the green door resides, that is key to taking a great headshot.
+I also get glorious light in front of my house where the green door lives, which is key to taking a great headshot.

 I don’t want to outshine that beautiful door.